xXSimon SinisterXx

 Personally, I'm into fandom more than music, so my profiles, my clothes and my room reflect the fandoms I'm in.
 I base my style on images I see and outfits I remember from my teens, but I also just wear stuff I think is cool.
 I don't buy everything with characters I like on it, only the stuff that looks good and fits my style.The colors I wear the most tend to be similar to this site- black, blue, and splashes of other colors.
 I coordinate the colors to keep them balanced and even, and my accessories almost always match or compliment the colors I'm wearing already.There are other styles, though-

 -there's no one way to be scene.
 Take pieces of what you like here and there to build up the look that is perfect for you.
-Take a look at the fashion trends of the 2000s and 2010s, too- there are some pretty major differences between then and today!
+Take a look at the fashion trends of the 2000s and 2010s, too- there are some pretty major differences between then and today.
+There's more on that topic under the fashion and style section.

 Choose your name